 Field Liaison Officers

 A field liaison officer (FLO) is responsible for advising and supporting Elections Canada (EC) and returning officers (ROs).
 FLOs are in charge of a region, which is composed of approximately 10 to 14 electoral districts usually located near the FLO's home.
-FLOs generally work from home and travel to electoral districts in the region and Gatineau, Quebec.
+FLOs generally work from home and travel to electoral districts in their region and Gatineau, Quebec.

 Type of job: Varied hours – Electoral Cycle